Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Introduction

 Methodologically, we contribute by relating an equilibrium where agents have differing information sets, to one where agents have identical information but differ in their beliefs and/or random endowments.
-Heuristically, this is because for two random variables $X,G$ such that $\condprobs{X\in dx}{G} \sim \prob\bra{X \in dx}$ almost surely with density $p^G(x)$, then on the set $\cbra{G=g}$, one has $\condexpvs{\phi(X,G)}{G} = \expvs{\phi(X,g)p^g(X)}$.
-This enables us to first establish the existence of a ``signal-realization'' equilibrium where agents have common information, using classical results on optimal investments in complete markets.
-We then lift the signal realization equilibrium to the signal level, by using delicate measurability arguments for parameter driven stochastic integrals, as can be found in \cite{MR510530,MR1775229, MR3758346,MR4192554}.
-In particular, our method essentially imposes no integrability restrictions on the insider and market signals, a desirable outcome as equilibrium is established conditioned on these signals.
-The only cost to this is that we use generalized conditional expectations when defining the sets of acceptable trading strategies.
-However, as discussed in Remark \ref{R:cond_exp}, the use of generalized conditional expectations is natural to the problem.
+Heuristically, this is because for two random variables $X,G$ such that $\condprobs{G\in dg}{X} \sim \prob\bra{G \in dg}$ almost surely with density $p^g(X)$, for a given function $\phi$ one has $\condexpvs{\phi(X,G)}{G} = f(G;\phi)$ where $f(g;\phi) = \expvs{\phi(X,g)p^g(X)}$.
+Thus, if one views $\phi$ as a control lying in a set $\A(G)$ of controls which may depend upon $G$, it is natural to solve the problem $\sup_{\phi\in \A(G)}\condexpvs{\phi(X,G)}{G} = \sup_{\phi\in \A(G)} f(G;\phi)$ by first solving the problem $\sup_{\phi\in \A(g)} f(g;\phi)$ for fixed $g$, even if $\prob\bra{G=g}= 0$ for all $g$.
+This perspective motivates us to first establish the existence of a ``signal-realization'' equilibrium where agents have common information, using classical results on optimal investments in complete markets.\footnote{See Remark \ref{R:signal_realization} for additional discussion on how we implement the above idea.} We then lift the signal realization equilibrium to the signal level, by using delicate measurability arguments for parameter driven stochastic integrals, as can be found in \cite{MR510530,MR1775229, MR3758346,MR4192554}.
+The key feature of our method is that it does not impose global (i.e., at the signal level) integrability conditions upon the insider and uninformed agents terminal wealth.
+This is crucial, because unlike when all agents have CARA preferences, the uninformed agent's optimal position is no longer affine in the market signal and in fact we do not have explicit knowledge of the ``signal to strategy'' map.
+As a result, it becomes prohibitively difficult to verify the standard global integrability conditions used in optimal investment problems.
+However, conceptually it does not make sense to require global integrability, as the agents are conditioning upon the signals and hence the signals should be thought of as constants.
+Our method of lifting from the signal-realization level to the signal level is used precisely to incorporate this thinking and overcome the difficulty.
 We hope this methodology can be used in the future to extend beyond the CARA insider case.